hsutter/cppfront/README.md

 - with the same level of tool support other languages enjoy.

-You know...
-I want "C++, the fun parts" without "C++, the tedious/dangerous parts."
+You know what I mean?
+I want "C++, the fun and cool parts" without "C++, the dirty and dangerous parts."
 (I have a similar view of most major cities.)

 We've already been improving C++'s safety and ergonomics with every ISO C++ release, but they have been "10%" improvements.
 We haven't been able to do a "10x" improvement primarily because we have to keep 100% syntax backward compatibility.